boymaas/clocks/README.markdown

 # Clocks defines a webdsl on top of compojure

-Implementation of a webdsl on top op compojure, uses ring, compojure and scriptjure as serverside foundation, and jquery on the clientside.
+Implementation of a webdsl on top op compojure/ring and scriptjure as serverside foundation, jquery can be used on the client side.

-Abstracts away most of the dependencies and most of the tedious boilerplate we all hate so much.
+Goal is to abstracts away most of the dependencies and tedious boilerplate we all hate so much.

 ## Usage
+    (use 'clocks.core)

     (defblock my-reusable-interactive-block [param1 param2 param3 ...]
         ..code.. )